baratgabor/Unity3D-ScriptableObjectPersistor/.github/README.md

 ### Internal identification of the container itself

 When you use the `PlayerPrefsPersistenceMechanism`, the container data is saved under a key that is currently automatically derived from the `InstanceID` of the `PersistentContainer` component.
-This means if your component's `InstanceID` changes, it won't find the saved data. *(In this case the `InstanceID` is the Id you can see in `.asset` files , or what is saved in the `.scene` file internally, if I'm not mistaken.)*
+This means if your component's `InstanceID` changes, it won't find the saved data.

 When you use file-based persistence mechanism, you can specify the filename in the persistence mechanism's Inspector pane.
 In case of the JSON and binary file format, no key is used.
 In case of the AES-128 encrypted file format, the system derives an encryption key from the `InstanceId` of the `PersistenceContainer` component.